Skip to main content

 sudo usermod -aG <log-file-group> otelcol-contrib

 Replace <log-file-group> with the group that owns your NGINX log directory (commonly adm or www-data).
-Restart the collector after making this change.
+Restart the Collector after this change.

 Verify the Setup